withastro/.github/GOVERNANCE.md

 A TSC member has significant sway in software design decisions.
 For this reason, coding experience is critical for this role.
 TSC membership is one of the only roles that requires a significant contribution history of code to the Astro project on GitHub.

+TSC seats are not time-limited.
+The size of the TSC can not be larger than 5 members.
+This is to ensure that the TSC is able to make decisions efficiently.

 #### Privileges

 - `@tsc` role on [Discord](https://astro.build/chat)